Lipik Stud: History

 Founded in 1843 by Count Izidor Janković, Lipik Stud had around twenty horses at the beginning.
 In 1906 a new owner, Stjepan Layer from Virovitica, possessed twenty Lipizzan, Nonius and Anglo-Arabian mares and three stallions.
 In 1936 the Stud was enlarged with approximately new 60 horses, whereas in 1954 this number increased to approximately 250.
 The horse breeding was suddenly interrupted in the late 1960s by the local authorities and it was only in the early 1980s that it began to recover.

 During the Croatian Homeland War the Stud ceased to exist.
 More than 100 horses, most of them Lipizzans, were taken by the Serbian Army forces to the occupied territory and Serbia, or slaughtered.
 After the war, the Stud facilities were renovated and the survived horses were returned from Serbia.
 In 2008 the Lipik Stud became the State Stud again and in 2010 it was merged with the Đakovo Stud.

 Foundation stallions and mares

 There are five male breeding lines in the Lipik Stud today: Conversano (from 1767), Favory (1779), Neapolitano (1770), Siglavy (1810) and Pluto (1765).
 From Favory originates Favory Mara LII-3, the present-day Lipik Stud breeding stallion, foaled in 2004.
 The mare lines bred in Lipik are: Batosta, Capriola, Allegra, Trompeta, Gaeta, Gaetana, Bonadea, Monteaura, Wera, Krabbe, Drava, Kitty, Cica and Liza.

 Description

-The Stud includes four stables, dressage grounds, a fiacres collection and auxiliary buildings (containing barn warehouse, equipment and accessories for employees, souvenir shop etc.).
+The Stud includes four stables, dressage grounds, a collection of fiacres carriages, and auxiliary buildings (containing barn warehouse, equipment and accessories for employees, souvenir shop etc.).
 One of the stables is used for keeping the breeding stallions, the other for mares with new-born foals, the third for yearlings, colts and fillies, and the last one for the equipment for sports competition.